jdubzanon/StockWidget/README.md

 # StockWidget

-StockWidget is a graphical desktop application FOR LINUX OS ONLY that displays real-time stock market data using OpenGL, ImGui, and GLFW.
+StockWidget is a graphical desktop application, FOR LINUX OS ONLY, that displays real-time stock market data using OpenGL, ImGui, and GLFW.

 ## Features

 * Live stock quote retrieval via Yahoo Finance API
 * Interactive user interface built with ImGui

-## Prerequisites to build from source
+## Prerequisites for building from source

-Make sure you have the following installed on your system to compile and test:
+Ensure you have the following installed on your system:

 * C++17 compatible compiler
 * CMake (version 3.22 or higher)